tomups/openmw-vr-quest/docs/source/manuals/openmw-vr/controls.rst

 Controls
 ########

-TODO: It would be useful to include a **brief** gameplay video demonstrating the VR interface here.

     .. note:: Note all bindings from OpenMW are available to motion controllers.
 Those actions, such as rest, journal, quick save/load, console, and postprocessor hud, are available through the in-game menu instead.

 Bindings Menu